-The Cricut BrightPad helps to reveal the cut paths of your vinyl and iron-on designs to make the weeding process much easier.
+Cricut BrightPad helps reveal the cut paths of vinyl and heat-transfer designs to make the weeding process much easier.

-Generally speaking, cut paths on light-colored materials are easier to see in spaces with less ambient light, using the lower settings on the BrightPad.
-As ambient and BrightPad lighting is increased, the cut path visibility tends to fade.
+- Cut paths on light-colored materials are easier to see using a lower brightness setting.
+As ambient and Cricut BrightPad brightness increases, the cut path visibility tends to fade.

-Dark-colored materials generally require a brighter setting on the BrightPad.
-However, if the ambient light is low, a lower setting on the BrightPad may be sufficient to provide the needed contrast.
+- Dark-colored materials generally require a higher brightness setting.
+However, if ambient light is low, a lower brightness setting may be sufficient to provide needed contrast.

-Thick materials, such as glitter iron-on, often do not allow light to show through.
-Slightly bending the material above the BrightPad as pictured below will allow light to shine through the cut paths for easier weeding.
+- Thick materials, such as glitter iron-on and Infusible Ink Transfer Sheets, often do not allow light to show through.
+Slightly bending the material above Cricut BrightPad as pictured below will allow light to shine through the cut paths.

-Not all materials will require the assistance of the BrightPad.
-Some cut paths are very easy to see with the naked eye.
+- Not all materials will require the assistance of Cricut BrightPad.
+Some cut paths are very easy to see without backlighting.

-The Cricut BrightPad can be used to provide backlighting for tracing so you can transfer your artwork to a variety of materials.
+Cricut BrightPad can be used to provide backlighting for tracing so you can transfer your artwork onto a variety of materials.

-Transparent materials, or materials with low opacity, are best for tracing as they allow more light to pass through them.
-This makes seeing and transferring the details of your artwork much easier.
+- Transparent materials, or materials with low opacity, are best for tracing as they allow more light to pass through.
+This makes seeing and transferring details of artwork much easier.

-Solid dark-colored materials are not recommended for use in tracing as they block light rather than allowing it through.
+- Solid, dark-colored materials are not recommended for tracing as they block light rather than allowing it through.